Podcast Annotation Format

 - Snipd.
 A podcast app that lets listeners highlight and annotate moments for personal note-taking.
 Listener-side annotation on podcast audio, already in production.
 This spec makes the same capability possible as an open, shared layer rather than a closed, personal tool.

 Podcast audio already contains this information.
-What's missing is a way to represent it as structured data.
-This spec defines a format that makes it possible.
-While annotations can be derived from transcripts, precomputed annotations enable more accurate timing, higher-quality entity resolution, and consistent cross-platform behavior.
+This spec defines one way to represent it as structured data.
+While annotations can be derived from transcripts, precomputed annotations allow better timing, better entity resolution, and more consistent behavior across players and archives.

 Annotation Object